Highlights

 Aalborg Universitet (AAU)

-Roman Jurowetzki is an Associate Professor at Aalborg University.
-He researches technological change, innovation economics and policy development.
+Roman Jurowetzki is an associate professor at Aalborg University.
+He researches technological change, innovation economics, and policy development.

 Chief Scientist